Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

         }'
 ```

-Then the Spreedly Reactor will receive the following request data:
+And the Spreedly Reactor will receive the following request data:

 ```json
 {